B.C.’s response to unjustified U.S. tariffs

 • Knocking down trade barriers within Canada to make it easier to buy and sell goods in other provinces.

-Talented people across B.C. are coming together to stand up for British Columbians.
+Talented people across B.C. are coming together to stand up for British Columbians and help grow a stronger economy.

 • Trade and Economic Security Task Force – People from the business community, industry, labour and First Nations are working together to bring in short- and long-term measures to grow B.C.’s economy and protect jobs, families and businesses.